 I am grateful for the contributions from the wide range of people who have worked with us to develop this Skills Plan.
 We will continue working closely with employers, colleges and students of all ages on how we improve the skills system, as we move to implementation of this plan.

 Nick Boles MP, Minister of State for Skills

-The Post 16 Skills Plan, developed in response to the independent report into technical education, from an expert panel chaired by Lord Sainsbury, proposes replacing the current outdated system of more than 20,000 courses provided by 160 different organisations with 15 high-quality routes, with the content for those streamlined routes and standards developed and respected by employers.
+Published today (8 Jul 2016), the Post 16 Skills Plan, developed in response to "Report of the Independent Panel on Technical Education", from an expert panel chaired by Lord Sainsbury, proposes replacing the current outdated system of more than 20,000 courses provided by 160 different organisations with 15 high-quality routes, with the content for those streamlined routes and standards developed and respected by employers.

 - At the age of 16, students will have to choose between the “academic option” – comprising A-levels leading to an undergraduate degree – or the new “technical option”.
 This will signal the end of 16-18 students being able to opt for a mixture of academic and vocational qualifications, and is likely to lead to greater specialisation in individual providers and schools.
 For learners, however, there will be the option of switching between the two routes after completing A-levels or equivalent qualifications.

 - In the “technical option”, students will embark on one of 15 technical education routes

 - Agriculture, Environmental and Animal Care

 - Engineering and Manufacturing